What to Do with Old Gas: Comprehensive Solutions and Creative Ideas

 How can I tell if my old gasoline is still usable?

-If the gasoline looks clear and has a normal smell, it may still be usable.
-However, if it has a sour odor or appears cloudy, it’s best to dispose of it.
+Inspect visually and sniff test.
+If the gasoline appears clear and has a normal fuel smell, it may still be usable.
+However, if it exhibits a sour odor or looks cloudy, discard it immediately to prevent engine damage.

 Are there specific containers I should use for transporting old gasoline?